turinglabsorg/datahub-learn/network-documentation/celo/tutorial/setup-celo-react-native/index.md

 };

 /*
 This function is a simple method provided by Celo to connect to the Valora or Alfajores (for testing) wallet.
-The `dispatch()` is a redux function which is used to emit actions which can then be listened for in another section of the build.
+The `dispatch()` is a redux function which is used to emit actions which we can then listen for in the reducer and update the state accordingly.
 */
 function connect() {
-  return async (dispatch: any) => {
+  return (dispatch: any) => {
-    //This dispatch calls a function that is declared later on in the code. dispatch(request('Connecting to wallet'));
+    // This dispatch calls a function that is declared later on in the code. dispatch(request('Connecting to wallet'));

+    // These variables are needed to connect to the wallet
+    // requestId is used to identify the request so we can listen for the same request using the waitForAccoutAuth() function
+    // dappName holds the name of the App the wallet will expose as requesting for the detaila
-    //Variables of information we need from the Wallet const requestId = 'dapplogin';
+    // callback is the screen we want to send the user to after a successfull connection is made const requestId = 'dapplogin';
     const dappName = 'celodapp';
     const callback = Linking.makeUrl('two');

-    //This is from the Celo DappKit library and returns the user details requestAccountAddress({
+    //T his is from the Celo DappKit library, it fires up the wallet and gets the neccessary information requestAccountAddress({
       requestId,
       dappName,
       callback,
     });

-    //This is a promise which listens for the request above and saves the `success` response in the global state. waitForAccountAuth(requestId)
+    //This function listens for the request above and fire up an action to be handled by a reducer. waitForAccountAuth(requestId)
       .then((res) => {
         dispatch(success(res));